signalfx/splunk-otel-collector/docs/getting-started/linux-installer.md

 ### Uninstall

-If you wish to uninstall you can run:
+If you wish to uninstall the collector and fluentd you can run:

 ```sh
 $ sudo sh /tmp/splunk-otel-collector.sh --uninstall
 ```

 > Note that configuration files may be left on the filesystem.
+On RPM-based
+> systems, modified configuration files will be renamed with the `.rpmsave`
+> extension and can be manually deleted if they are no longer needed.
+On
+> Debian-based systems, modified configuration files will persist and should
+> be manually deleted before re-running the installer script if you do not
+> intend on re-using these configuration files.